KevinJones/komma-games-quartz/content/Game Recs/Zoo Keeper.md

 ---
 title: "Zoo Keeper"
-draft: false
+draft: true
 platforms:
 - here
 date-spec: y
 tags:
-- gr-jp-dev
+- #gr-jp-dev
-- gr-platformer
+- #gr-platformer
-- gr-contemporary
+- #gr-contemporary
-- gr-acrobat
+- #gr-acrobat
-- quartz-sync
+- #quartz-sync
 ---

 (oneliner:: How long can you hold the animals in?)